DuelingGroks/UAP-Gerb-Video-Database/UAPGerb/07 Gerbs UAP Video Analyses/14 UFOs in the Private Sector - Battelle Memorial Institute.md

 00;03;28;17 - 00;03;49;07
 Gerb
-This project, parallel to Bluebook, was even mentioned by [[J. Alan Hynek]] during his attempted testimony at the [[Robertson Panel]].
+This project, parallel to Bluebook, was even mentioned by [[J. Allen Hynek]] during his attempted testimony at the [[Robertson Panel]].
 Thanks to the efforts of [[Computer UFO Network|CUFON]], the [[Computer UFO Network]], I have been able to find all seven [[Project Stork]] status reports.
 That is another analysis for another day.
 However, all parts of course will be provided in the video description.

 00;03;49;09 - 00;04;27;07
 Gerb